xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/index.md

 ---

-The **X-Payments connector** module for X-Cart 5 aims to connect your X-Cart 5 based online store to [X-Payments](https://www.x-payments.com/help/Main_Page) for PCI compliant credit card processing.
+The **X-Payments connector** addon for X-Cart 5 aims to connect your X-Cart 5 based online store to [X-Payments](https://www.x-payments.com/help/Main_Page) for PCI compliant credit card processing.

 A video guide for connecting X-Cart and X-Payments 3.x is available.